Now, more than ever, young and old need to come together to learn from the past, live fully in the present, and dream for the future.

 Finally, young and old can read and discuss the award-winning book Dream: A Tale of Wonder, Wisdom & Wishes, by Susan V. Bosak.
 A multilayered story told by a wise old star, it's about hopes and dreams across a lifetime, in the past and into the future.
 We even have intergenerational activities you can do.
 The book sets the stage for a great interview.

-Do your interview by listening to a grandparent/grandfriend's life story.
-Learn about their hopes and goals through their life, how they achieved goals and overcame obstacles, or how dreams may have changed along the way.
 As you're listening, focus in on a significant life experience – it may be big or small, but it has to mean something to the person being interviewed.
-What life advice can the older person share?
-The judges are looking for an evocative, creative story that captures the essence of a person's life, or a critical moment or experience.
+The judges are looking for an evocative, creative story that captures a criticial insight on what really matters.

 To help with your interview, we have Life Interview Tips and sample